Skip to main content

 Text and Email Integration

-Communicate with leads and customers from directly inside your CRM using text messages and email.
+Communicate with leads and customers directly from inside your CRM using text messages and email.
 Every conversation is logged automatically, so you never lose track of what was discussed.
 This is especially powerful for generating more customers because it ensures consistent communication across every channel.

-Free: HubSpot CRM
+Starter: HubSpot CRM

 HubSpot CRM offers a genuinely free plan that includes contact management, deal tracking, email templates, and basic reporting.
 It is an excellent starting point for businesses that are currently using nothing.
 The limitations show up when you need advanced automation, custom pipelines, or deeper integrations, at which point you will likely outgrow the free tier.